francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 ## 🧠 Predictive coding: A refresher <a name="pc"></a>

 I gave a primer of predictive coding (PC) in a [previous blog post](https://francesco-innocenti.github.io/posts/2023/08/10/PC-as-a-2nd-Order-Method/), so here's a refresher.
-PC is an energy-based learning algorithm that can be used as an alternative to backpropagation (BP) to train deep neural networks.
+PC is an energy-based learning algorithm that can be used to train deep neural networks as an alternative to backpropagation (BP).
 The key difference with BP is that, before updating weights, PC performs iterative inference over the network activities, as schematically shown by the gif below.

 <p align="center">
     <img src="https://raw.githubusercontent.com/francesco-innocenti/francesco-innocenti.github.io/master/_posts/imgs/pc_inference.gif" width="300">
 </p>

-More formally, PC first minimises an energy function $$\mathcal{F}$$ *with respect to activities*
+More formally, PC minimises an energy function $$\mathcal{F}$$, first *with respect to activities*

 $$
 \textbf{PC inference:} \quad \Delta z \propto - \nabla_{z} \mathcal{F}
 $$

 until convergence is reached $$\Delta z \approx 0$$.
-(For simplicity, we will denote the energy at an inference equilibrium as $$\mathcal{F}^*$$.)
+(For simplicity, we will denote the converged energy at an inference equilibrium as $$\mathcal{F}^*$$.)
 Then, we update the weights

 $$
 \textbf{PC learning:} \quad \Delta \theta \propto - \nabla_{\theta} \mathcal{F}^*
 $$

 How can we gain insight into these learning dynamics?
-There have been some theories, but they have all tended to make unrealistic assumptions or approximations and do not predict well experimental data.
+There have been some theories, but they have all tended to make unrealistic assumptions or approximations that end up not predicting well experimental data.
 In previous work [[1]](#1), for example, we showed that first-order updates on neurons allow one to perform some kind of second-order update on the weights, making PC an implicit second-order method.
 But this was only to a second-order approximation and doesn't provide as much explanatory power as we would like.

 ## 🪆 Toy models (going deeper) <a name="toy"></a>